 A risk buffer of 35 per cent was included for any loss of the saved amount of carbon, for example, as a result of tree diseases or forest fires.
 That means over a third of the CO₂ certificates are set aside as a safeguard.
 Additionally, the calculation of the storage effect is based on very conservative assumptions.
 Thus, for instance, the carbon stored in the ground and deadwood was not considered in the calculations.
 Additionally, the forests are certified according to the FSC forest standard, and the cantonal forestry service is responsible for monitoring the non-utilization of the wood.
-Because the federal government counts part of the sink effect of the Swiss forests towards its national climate balance in the scope of the Kyoto Protocol, each CO₂ certificate from this project is also deposited with a certificate in a small-scale farming family reforestation project run by myclimate in Nicaragua in order to avoid any double counting on the part of the state.
+Since the federal government credits part of the sink effect of Swiss forests to the national carbon footprint under the Kyoto Protocol, each CO₂ certificate of this project is additionally backed by a certificate of a forest project benefiting smallholder families to avoid any double counting by the government.

 Which species does the project protect?

 Thanks to the additional funding from the CO₂ certificates, individual measures to provide biodiversity are being implemented to create new habitat for rare or endangered species, such as the wildcat (Felis silvestris), the Rosalia longicorn beetle (Rosalia alpina) and the woodland brown butterfly (Lopinga achine).
 For instance, a small clearing is made here and there so the woodland brown has the light it needs to reproduce, or plants that form the basis of the Rosalia longicorn’s diet are planted.
 Because this forest is not being used for economic purposes and a nature protection zone is being created, the habitat of these animals is being protected.